Patient Online Services

 This is because for a lot of this period the contact and prescribing data will have to be manually entered onto the new system.

-In order to improve the service we provide for you - our patients - we will be closed on the afternoon of Tuesday 24 May for training.
+In order to improve the service we provide for you - our patients - we will be closed from 12pmon the afternoon of Wednesday 22nd June for staff training.

-There is still an urgent service available should you need to access healthcare during the afternoon and if you do need NHS help during this time please call 0300 5555 252.
+There is still an urgent service available should you need NHS help or support on this afternoon by calling 111.

 Shingles & Pneumococcal (pneumonia) Vaccination